KeigogoApp/beamprofiler/README.md

 # beamprofiler
-This is beamprofiler software.
+This is a beamprofiler software.
-This is my first python software so this code is dirty.

 Only support windows 10 and 640x480 resolution camera.